act-now-coalition/covid-data-model/api/README.V1.md

 ### AggregateRegionSummary
-Base model for API output.
+Summary data for multiple regions.

 List of [RegionSummary](#RegionSummary)

 ### AggregateRegionSummaryWithTimeseries
-Base model for API output.
+Timeseries and summary data for multiple regions.

 List of [RegionSummaryWithTimeseries](#RegionSummaryWithTimeseries)

 ### AggregateFlattenedTimeseries
-Base model for API output.
+Flattened prediction timeseries data for multiple regions.

 List of [PredictionTimeseriesRowWithHeader](#PredictionTimeseriesRowWithHeader)